Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{T}{hree} dimension pose estimation aims at estimating 3D joint locations of human body parts from images or videos.
-It plays a fundamental role in many applications, such as action recognition \cite{2017Quoact, 2017Global, 2018PoseAct,20182D}, human body reconstruction \cite{2018End, 20183DBody, 2019Towards}, and robotics manipulation \cite{2018DeepMimic}.
-In recent years, deep learning-based 3D HPE has made considerable progress.
-In this paper, we will focus on deep learning-based methods.
+\IEEEPARstart{T}{hree}-dimensional human pose estimation (HPE) aims to predict 3D human pose information from images or videos, in which skeleton joint location is the primary output result to carry pose information.
+It plays a fundamental role in many applications, such as action recognition~\cite{Wang_2016_CVPR, liu2017skeleton,luvizon2020multi}, human body reconstruction~\cite{Guler_2019_CVPR,fang2018learning}, and robotics manipulation~\cite{ehlers2016human,tao2020trajectory}.

-In practice, several factors affect the pipeline of 3D HPE, involving the number of views, the length of the video sequence, and whether using camera calibration.
-The combination of these factors derives many frameworks (shown in Fig. \ref{fig_motivation}) that handle different application scenes.
-For clearly showcasing diverse frameworks, we first divide 3D HPE into monocular and multi-view methods according to the number of views, then further consider other factors for a more specific description.
+With the emergence of deep learning, 3D HPE has made considerable progress.
+Especially, 2D-to-3D~\cite{martinez2017simple,zhang2020learning,wang2018robust,9174911} methods have superior performance owing to intermediate 2D supervision\cite{liu2021recent}.
+In practice, the 2D-to-3D pipeline involves several variable factors deriving from different application scenarios, including the number of views, the length of the video sequence, and whether using camera calibration.

-In the monocular scene, most works \cite{SimpleBaseLine, 2017DistanceMatrix, 2019Monocular, 2019Semantic} estimate human body structure from a static image with elaborate networks.
-This paradigm is convenient since a single image is easy to obtain, and the network is easy to construct.
-Nevertheless, the information in a single image is far from sufficient considering the occlusion and depth ambiguity.
-For compensation, some works \cite{VideoPose3D, 2019Exploiting, 2020Motion, Skeletal_GNN, PoseFormer} utilize temporal information from video sequences.
-Sequential variation in the video is conducive to reveal the structure of the human body.
-However, continuous images contain more consistent information rather than complementary clues.
-In a word, monocular 3D HPE is easy to implement, but it remains an ill-posed problem.
+In the monocular scene, most works~\cite{martinez2017simple, moreno20173d, sharma2019monocular, zhao2019semantic} estimate body structure from a static image with elaborate networks such as Convolutional Neural Networks and Graph Convolutional Networks.
+This scheme is convenient since a single image is easy to obtain and process.
+Nevertheless, the information in a single image is insufficient considering the occlusion and depth ambiguity.
+For compensation, some works~\cite{pavllo20193d, cai2019exploiting, wang2020motion, zeng2021learning, zheng20213d} utilize temporal information from video sequences.
+Sequential variation in the video is conducive to revealing the human body's structure.
+However, continuous images contain more homogeneous information rather than complementary clues.
+In a word, monocular 3D HPE is convenient to implement, but recovering 3D structure from 2D images is always an ill-posed problem.